 Additionally, there are four sets of scenarios you can use to apply to the concepts to common challenges.
 These two-part scenarios introduce a scenario and questions to consider.
 The scenarios are meant to open fun conversations between you, your members, and partners about the changes you may experience and how you may respond.
 The scenarios are managing aquatic invasive species, healthy fisheries, water clarity, and lake population changes.
 You’ll also find a list of general and state specific tools to aid in lake management planning discussions.

-The Lake Resilience and Systems Thinking Resource Hub was featured in an MGLP Lake Conservation Webinar.
+The Lake Resilience and Systems Thinking Resource Hub was featured in an MGLP Lake Conservation Webinar earlier this spring.
 To hear project team members Eve Whittaker and Chris Solomon talk about the project and their experiences implementing these resources, check out the webinar recording in our archives.

 You can find additional resources for lake associations and local stakeholders at this website, including a popular infographic and magnet.